 The busiest times on the trail are the summer holidays in mid-July and August.
 The quietest times to hike are June and September.

 But there’s a lot more to consider than purely the busiest and quietest times.
-Conditions on the trail are much more hazardous in June and early July due to avalanche risk and snow on the trail.
-If you want to take any of the specialist public transport options, such as many of the shuttle buses (navettes), these only operate in peak season.
+Conditions on the trail can be more hazardous in June and early July due to avalanche risk and snow on the trail.
+If you want to take any of the specialist public transport options, such as many of the shuttle buses (navettes), these only operate in peak season in July and August.
 If you want to see the mountains covered in wild flowers then early season is best (June, early July).

-Hikers should avoid the week spanning late August to early September as endurance athletes take to the trail to compete in the Ultra Tour du Mont Blanc (UTMB).
-Thousands of runners compete and so it’s difficult to walk the trail.
+Hikers should try to avoid the week spanning late August to early September as endurance athletes take to the trail to compete in the Ultra Tour du Mont Blanc (UTMB).
+Thousands of runners compete.
+Having said that I’ve had feedback from readers saying they loved trekking the TMB during this amazing race.
+Your call.
+I’ve never trekked during this week.

 How early should I plan my Tour du Mont Blanc trek?